slott56/navtools/source/build.rst

     At the end of this step, the directory tree will include the following.

     -   :file:`build`.
 The documentation.
 In HTML.
     -   :file:`navtools`.
-The Python library, ready for installation.
+The Python package, ready for installation.
     -   :file:`test`.
 The unit test script.

     This reports, also, that 44 tests were run.